-Confirmed acts include The Tweed Project, Blue Rose Code, Greg Russell & Ciaran Algar, Josie Duncan and Pablo Lafuente, and more, with many more still to be announced.
+Confirmed acts include Steve Harley and Cockney Rebel, Los Pacaminos feat Paul Young, Sam Kelly and The Lost Boys, Skippinish, The Tweed Project, Blue Rose Code, Greg Russell & Ciaran Algar, Josie Duncan and Pablo Lafuente, and many more

-For all the line-up details so far please see the line-up page.
+For the line-up details so far please see the line-up page.

 Family tickets also available.

 Around the town